amitai10/rails-angular-webpacker/README.md

 However, it is possible to use Webpacker for CSS, images and fonts assets as well, in which case you may not even need the asset pipeline.
 This is mostly relevant when exclusively using component-based JavaScript frameworks.

 ### A word about webpack
-webpack is a module bundler for modern JavaScript applications.
+Webpack is a module bundler for modern JavaScript applications.
 Webpack builds a dependency graph that includes every module your application needs, then packages all of those modules into one or more bundles.
 Webpack allows use of loaders and plugins for processing and building the files.
 Webpack is the most popular utility today for this purpose.

 ## Rails with Angular 2+
 Although webpacker let you use several JavaScript libraries, I decided to demonstrate Angular 2+ because there are not a lot of material on this subject.
 React has some proven solutions (such as react-Rails gem).

 After the release of Angular 2+, there was a lot of disappointment in the Angular community (due to the major change)  and many migrated to React.
 I feel that lately there is a drifting back to angular, and I find it myself quite attractive.

-## A step by step tutorial for your first Rails-Angular-Webpacker application
+# A step by step tutorial for your first Rails-Angular-Webpacker application
 We will start by creating a new Rails application with Webpacker and angular.
 You can do it for React/Vue/Elm as well, and you can add it also to an existing application.
 There are few prerequisites that needs to be installed before:
 - Ruby 2.2.6+